 During the lease term in Haymarket

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Haymarket, the tenant must allow us to come into the rental.
-Some justifiable reasons to come into rental property are to:
+During lease, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Haymarket, the tenant must allow us to come into the rental.
+Some valid reasons to access rental property are to:

 - Inspect the rental home,